enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

        advected scalars and primitive quantities.
 Then, these are frequently passed to ``EnzoRiemann`` to compute fluxes for the integration quantities and passively advected scalars.
-     * Although this inherently represents data centered on the faces of the mesh, the contained arrays should formally have the shape required to hold cell-centered data.
-This is done to facillitate the reuse of these maps to hold reconstructed fields along each dimension.
-This means that there is always some unused allocated memory at the end of one of the dimensions.

   5. Maps of Riemann Flux fields